gparraMstr/censys-assessment/README.md

      ```

 3. **Set Up Environment Variables**
 Environment variables are explained in more details in following section [Environment Variables](#environment-variables).
 Below, a quick set of instructions are laid out for setting up these variables.
+Backend's `.env` values for `CENSYS_API_ID` and `CENSYS_API_SECRET` variables are obtained as indicated in [Prerequisites](#prerequisites) section.

    - **Frontend**:
      Create a `.env` file in the root directory with the following variables: